Game for a Laugh: Origins

 It has been said that the original format was called Gotcha and was designed as a BBC show to be presented by Paul Daniels, David Copperfield (the British comedian) and Pamela Stephenson.
 The pilot show was rejected, allegedly, for being 'too vulgar'.
 Jeremy Beadle then rewrote the format, with producer Michael Hill in the United States.

 According to the show's original producer, Brian Wesley, in his 1982 book on the series, "The Game for a Laugh birthplace was the Hollywood office of producer Michael Hill."
 Jeremy Beadle and Hill's Los Angeles-based TV production company Hill-Eubanks Group envisaged a show in which "the people were the stars".
 Hill developed the eventual show with Beadle and with Jeremy Fox, then head of London-based Action Time, and the son of BBC TV executive Sir Paul Fox.
 Fox then presented the format to LWT.
 Jeremy Fox also brought to the show a wealth of stunts from Truth or Consequences, a show created by Ralph Edwards Productions in Hollywood from whom LWT bought the rights.
 At LWT, Head of Light Entertainment Alan Boyd put the finishing touches to it.

 Production

 The hosts for its first few series were Beadle, Matthew Kelly, Henry Kelly (no relation) and Sarah Kennedy.
 When both Kellys and Kennedy left, the hosts were Jeremy Beadle, Martin Daniels (the son of Paul Daniels), Rustie Lee and Lee Peck.
-The final series was hosted by Beadle, Daniels and Debbie Rix.
+Debbie Rix replaced Rustie Lee for the final series.

-The production team for the series overlapped with the later Surprise, Surprise, which was originally a spin-off format from Game For a Laugh, designed by Alan Boyd to comprise the 'surprising', bizarre and humorous 'real people' elements from Game For a Laugh.
+The series had two spin-offs – Surprise, Surprise, which was designed by Alan Boyd to comprise the 'surprising', bizarre and humorous 'real people' elements from Game For a Laugh, and used largely the same product team.
+The second was Beadle's About which was based mainly around the elaborate on-location pranks played on unsuspecting members of the public.

 Catchphrase

-The series' catchphrase was spoken by the four presenters at the end of the show - "Join us again next week when we very much hope you'll be..." then each of the four would intone, one by one:
+The series' catchphrase was spoken by the four presenters at the end of the show – "Join us again next week when we very much hope you'll be..." then each of the four would intone, one by one: